Euricom/essers-frontend-common/CONTRIBUTING.md

 Prior to submitting a pull request please follow the following steps.

 1. Review and adhere to the standards defined in the [style guide](./STYLE_GUIDE.md).
-2. Rebase your branch from `main`.
+2. Create a feature branch from `develop`.
-3. Do your changes
+3. Do your changes.
-4. Run `pnpm test:ci`
+4. Run `pnpm test:ci`.
 5. Run `pnpm changeset add` to create a changeset for your changes.
 6. You can run `pnpm changeset add` multiple times to different changes (feature, bugfix, etc).
 7. Commit all changes to your branch.
 For the commit message, refer to the Git Commit Guidelines below